 A low down payment is possible because FHA guarantees the loan for the lender by issuing mortgage insurance.
 Clients cover the monthly premium.
 It is NO LONGER possible for the home buyer to cancel the mortgage insurance.

 Example: On a $200,000 home with 3.5 percent down, FHA would charge an upfront insurance premium of 1.75 percent, or $3,377 financed into the loan.
-In addition, the monthly mortgage insurance would add $201 to the monthly mortgage payment.
-In contrast, if you qualify for a conventional loan with 5 percent down, the private mortgage insurance would not charge an upfront fee and the monthly premium would be about $175, depending on credit scores.
+In addition, the monthly mortgage insurance would add about $140 to the monthly mortgage payment.
+In contrast, if you qualify for a conventional loan with 5 percent down, the private mortgage insurance would not charge an upfront fee and the monthly premium would be about $90, depending on credit scores.

-Hint: If you qualify, a conventional mortgage will typically be a better mortgage option than FHA.
+Hint: If your credit score is over 680 and you qualify, a conventional mortgage will typically be a better mortgage option than FHA.
 There are pluses and minuses to an FHA loan, so it is important to talk to a loan officer that you can trust.
 Read more of our information on the Pros and Cons of a North Carolina FHA Loan or by visiting the

 FHA website, Go to FHA website here.